What is DOXORUBICIN HCL?

 What may interact with DOXORUBICIN HCL?

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.
 Some products that may interact with this drug include: digoxin, progesterone, streptozocin, stavudine, trastuzumab, zidovudine.
 Other medications can affect the removal of doxorubicin from your body, which may affect how doxorubicin works.
-Examples include azole antifungals (such as ketoconazole), calcium channel blockers (e.g., verapamil, nifedipine), rifamycins (such as rifabutin), St. John's wort, drugs used to treat seizures (such as carbamazepine, phenytoin, phenobarbital, primidone), among others.
+Examples include azole antifungals (such as ketoconazole), calcium channel blockers (such as verapamil, nifedipine), rifamycins (such as rifabutin), St. John's wort, drugs used to treat seizures (such as carbamazepine, phenytoin, phenobarbital, primidone), among others.
 Avoid eating foods or products containing turmeric (curcumin) while taking doxorubicin.
 It may decrease doxorubicin's effects.
 Consult your doctor or pharmacist for more details.

 What should I watch for while using DOXORUBICIN HCL?